ERC-BPGC/blog/README.md

 ## Running Local Host Server

-1. Build the blog
+1. Build the blog: Run in root directory of the repository

    ```shell
    hugo
    ```

-2. Build the blog: Run in root directory of the repository
+2. Run the local host: Run in root directory of the repository

    ```shell
    hugo server